The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: The Sparse Grids Matlab Kit: operations on sparse grids

+The \SGK supports conversion to Legendre, Hermite, Laguerre, generalized Laguerre, and probabilistic Jacobi polynomials, which are\Ladd{, respectively,} the $\rho$-orthogonal polynomials for uniform, normal, exponential, gamma, and beta probability density functions (all random variables for which the \SGK provides collocation knots for generation of the corresponding sparse grids), \Ladd{see user manual, Section 4.4.} Conversion to Chebyshev polynomials is also available, since they are a valid alternative to Legendre polynomials for expanding functions with respect to the uniform measure, even though they are not orthogonal with respect to it.
+The evaluation of the \Ladd{above listed} polynomials is obtained by means of the well-known three-term \Ladd{recurrence} formulas, see \cite{gautschi:orthogonal}.

-Finally, as already mentioned, a reason to perform the conversion to gPCE is to compute the indices of the Sobol decomposition of $f$: to this end, the \SGK provides a wrapper function \mcode{compute_sobol_indices_from_sparse_grid} which calls \mcode{convert_to_modal} and performs some algebraic manipulations of the gPCE coefficients of $f$ to compute the Sobol indices of $f$ (see \cite{feal:compgeo}); we give an example of its usage in Sect.\ \ref{sect:forward}.
-Another reason to perform the conversion to gPCE is to inspect the spectral content of the sparse grid approximation, to verify how much the nodal representation is storing ``redundant information'', see e.g. \cite{ernst.eal:collocation-logn}.
+An example of a situation when having the gPCE expansion of $f$ is helpful is the computation of the Sobol indices for global sensitivity analysis of $f$ \cite{sobol2001,archer.saltelli.sobol:anova}.
+An efficient way to compute such Sobol indices is to perform some algebraic manipulations on the coefficients of the gPCE, $d_{\pp}$, see \cite{sudret:sobol,feal:compgeo}; to this end, the \SGK provides a wrapper function \Ladd{(see Section 4.4. of the user manual) in order to perform the required} algebraic manipulations.
+Another reason to perform the conversion to gPCE is to inspect the spectral content of the sparse grid approximation, to verify how much the nodal representation is storing ``redundant information'', see, \Ladd{for example,} \cite{ernst.eal:collocation-logn}.